 She makes a compelling argument in the accompanying book, equating incarceration with colonial practices like human zoos and rampant theft by universities and museums of cultural icons and human remains from conquered cultures.
 But I don’t know if her point quite translates to the exhibition space (Coco Fusco and Paula Heredia’s video “The Couple in a Cage: Guatinaui Odyssey” made sense in the book, but not so much in the gallery; the two artists appeared in giant cages in public places like malls, presenting themselves as members of a fictional South Pacific tribe).

-What does carry, though, is the harrowing experience of being targeted by a system more mechanical than human, and whose programming is hardwired to target some more than others.
+What does does ring clear in the galleries is the harrowing experience of being targeted by a system more mechanical than human, whose programming is hardwired to target some more than others.
 It bears repeating: In America, any art about crime and punishment (a surprisingly rich subgenre) is about race.
 Puleo goes to lengths to leaven the inevitable tilting-at-windmills futility the endeavor might suggest.
 The show was inspired partly by a group of artist-activists who successfully campaigned for the closure of the notorious Tamms “Supermax” prison in Illinois; because of it, “Walls Turned Sideways” weaves art and life in equal measure, integrating more obvious works like sculpture and photography with what the art world has come to call “social practice” — artists, like the Tamms activist group, intervening in real world situations for potential social change.

 These can be illuminating, like the youth workshops, or they can be deeply chilling, like a series of video documentations by Laurie Jo Reynolds called “True Person of No Status,” featuring ex-cons who are forced to register in their hometowns, including sex offenders, as they face an audience and describe their crimes.
 (I watched one where an actor performed performed a stand-up comedy routine with a paper bag over his head, in the role of a man with past sex offense convictions.
 It unnerved me to the point of near-panic.)